ivanestro/learning-module-3/README.md

   - It is very useful feature when working with data structures in python.

 - Python provides two operators for membership checking:
-  - The "in" opereator: checks if "banana" is in the list of fruits.
+  - The "in" operator: checks if "banana" is in the list of fruits.
     - For example, we can check whether a value is not present in a sequence.

 - The "not in" operator: checks whether a value is not present in a sequence.